rjproz/hybSClient/README.md

 # hybSClient: Multiplayer Client for Unity

 The client is being build using [LiteNetLib](https://github.com/RevenantX/LiteNetLib).
+For WebGL, a modified version of [SimpleWebTransport](https://github.com/MirrorNetworking/SimpleWebTransport) is used.

+Supports Windows, Mac, iOS, Android and WebGL.

 Also, **hybSServer** repo can be found [here](https://github.com/rjproz/hybSServer)